.

 Basic Dodge Dart Equivalent

-"Valiant" block letters replace "Dodge" block letters on hood.
-"Dart" block letters on front fenders near door leading edge missing and not replaced.
+"Valiant" block letters replaced "Dodge" block letters on hood.
+"Dart" block letters on front fenders near door leading edge were missing and not replaced.

 Model designation on C-pillar.
 '66 Dart dash and interior with exception of Valiant crest horn button as seen on '62-'65 Valiants.
 Hubcaps and wheel covers same as '66 Valiant, including full wheel cover as seen on U. S. model with Plymouth emblem in middle.
 No "Dodge" script in right hand corner of trunk.
 "Valiant" block letters between taillights as seen on '65 Dart-based Canadian Valiants.